 The telescope is one of the great achievements of science, enabling astronomers to see objects in clear detail from millions of miles away.
 Meanwhile, pseudoscience has also given us the ability to see objects far away through remote viewing.
 Even better, no equipment is required.
 The tradeoff is that the clear detail is replaced with vagueness and inaccuracy.

-Remote viewing is usually done by having an associate go to the site, with a third, independent party selecting the site and providing transportation.
+Remote viewing is usually done by having an associate go to the sight, with a third, independent party selecting the site and providing transportation.
 The viewer then draws what he or she “sees,” sometimes offering commentary as well.

 The CIA spent 20 million tax dollars trying to pin down this ability in Operation Stargate.
 The test subject most associated with this enterprise is Joseph McMoneagle, who later attempted to demonstrate his ability on a Houston TV program.
 For the experiment, a second person went to four locations in Houston, specifically a giant treehouse, a waterslide, a river dock, and a cement fountain.

 He did score a hit on “seeing” a pedestrian bridge and something tall that was not a building.
 But his most specific statements, about seeing a platform with a stripe and the subject standing on an incline, matched no location.
-There other misses and most of his descriptions were so vague they could apply almost anywhere.
+There were other misses and most of his descriptions were so vague they could apply almost anywhere.
 For instance, he said there was a river or something like it nearby.
 Houston has a river, “nearby” is subjective, and “like a river” could be a winding street, lake, or something else depending on the extent of one’s imagination.

 Another “vision” revealed perpendicular lines.
 It would have been quite impressive if he had said there were no perpendicular lines and this bore out, since any place will feature them in some form.
 He reported hearing a metallic noise, which didn’t seem to match anywhere, though the sympathetic reporters shoehorned in the water slide since it was partly made of metal.